-The weather is unpredictable in June, one day may be cold and raining the next day may be 80 degrees (27 degrees C), sunny and beautiful.
-According to weather averages the average low is 50°F (10°C) and average high is 77°F (25°C).
-You can expect to see rain or drizzle 16 days of the month, snow possibly 1 day.
+Something to keep in mind: Although the waters are cold and active, there is always the chance of limited access to the lake – which will be north of the lodge if ice out is late.
+The weather is unpredictable in June.
+One day may be cold and raining while the next day may be 80 degrees (27 degrees C), sunny and beautiful.
+According to weather averages, the average low is 50F (10C) and average high is 77F (25C).
+You can expect to see rain or drizzle 16 days of the month, and snow for possibly 1 day.

 By July, especially the beginning of July, you can expect the best of both worlds.
-The waters will still be cold and active as the fish will still be shallow and the weather is most likely to warm up and be more cooperative.
-Once the surface temperature begins to warm up, lake trout will move to deeper water as deep as 70’.
-The pike will be coming out of the shallows to about 15ft-20ft deep.
+The waters will still be cold and active, the fish will still be shallow, and the weather is most likely to warm up and be more cooperative.
+Once the surface temperature begins to warm up, Lake Trout will move to depths of 70ft, while the pike will be coming out of the shallows to about 15ft-20ft deep.

-My favourite time for Pike, is mainly August.
-I like August because that is when there is the most weed bed, and when you see a bed of cabbage in the water, you will find nothing but Pike.
+Personally, my favourite time for Pike is mainly August.
+I like August because that is when there is the most weed bed, and when you see a bed of cabbage in the water you will find nothing but Pike.
 Big Ones.

-For the full article click here:
+For the full article, click here:

 During September temperatures start to cool off.
 Lake Trout come back up to shallower waters to feed before spawning and can be fished by trolling or casting and Northern Pike move back to shallower waters as the water temperature cools.
 Fall calls for great fishing.
 The average low temperature is 47F (8C) and average high is 70F (21C).
 You can expect to see 19 days with some drizzle or rain.